I found it striking that the edition Ekstasis Magazine sent me features the view I've always written about on its cover...

 How shall we sing the Lord's song in a strange land?

 When I flipped open my bible to photograph alongside the magazine this morning, it opened to psalm 137, and there I saw that same verse.
-Seeing it once again beside this skyline image brought to mind the reoccurring thought I've had of leaving this city behind, one I've lived in my entire life, because of the darkness in it.
+Seeing it once again beside this skyline image brought to mind a familiar question: whether to leave a place long called home, or remain where one has deep roots.

 When I saw the subtitle on the cover, Beauty In The Midst Of Chaos, I thought, how fitting—how perfectly said.

-This city is one of chaos.
-But there is still beauty to be created in its midst.
+This city is one of chaos, but there is still beauty to be found in its midst.

 While I'm still here, that's what I'll do.